django/dsf-working-groups/active/website.md

     - Sanyam Khurana
     - Tobias McNulty
     - Ron Maravanyika
+    - alexgmin Alex

 ## Future membership

 ### Who is eligible to join?
 Any volunteer, or are there specific requirements?

 Members must have interest in Django and should be able to work with Django.
-Members must be well versed with the process of contributing to **djangoproject.com** or at least willing to be guide.
+Members must go through [contributing](https://github.com/django/djangoproject.com/blob/main/README.rst) to **djangoproject.com** or at least willing to be guide.
 We welcome all experience levels, we also welcome first time contributors.

 ### How do people who want to join sign up / volunteer / express interest?
 Individuals can express interest by opening a PR to this working group repository, using a template, adding their names in the list of members.